 Should I Seal all my Windows?

-Is Cold Air Coming through Windows a Problem?
+Is Cold Air Coming Through Windows a Problem?

 Repairing or replacing windows that aren’t sealed properly is cost-effective.
 You will end up spending a lot less money on your monthly heating bills in the long run.